 You can download the full RCOG report HERE

-It gave various examples of issues that they found; Escalation, CTG misinterpretation, induction and for us, crucially, consultants were found not to be attending ward rounds or attending over night and that this was being tolerated by senior management.
+The report gave various examples of serious issues that they found; Poor culture, Lack of Escalation, CTG misinterpretation, induction and for us, crucially, consultants were found not to be attending ward rounds or attending over night and, they said, this was being tolerated by senior management.
 Towards the end of the report it said that the assessors were leaving after being assured that consultant attendance on ward would be monitored.
 The report found that when consultants were found to be failing, it was not included in RCA investigations.
 It concerned us greatly that consultants behaviour was being hidden.
 When talking about trainees and the lack of engagement from consultants, it said “The assessors are concerned that this practice will result in consultants not committed to teaching and supervision to be on-call with a locum middle grade doctor, potentially of unknown competence, which could impact on the safety of care in the maternity unit” This was precisely what had happened in Harry's case, it was an exact prediction of what Sarah, Tom and Harry had been the victim of.

 It seems that the RCOG were really concerned about consultants not doing as they should and not following Royal College guidelines, furthermore, they had discovered that senior management had done nothing about it; they pull no punches in their report regarding this -